-I broadly identify myself as a scholar of twentieth century political and cultural U.S. history with a more specific focus on post-WWII America.
-My current and future research interests center on the relationship between government policies, politics, and American media culture and the ways in which politicians attempt to shape and respond to cultural trends.
-These interests lead me to investigate questions of nationalism, policymaking, popular culture, race, and political culture.
-While my primary source research focuses on events within the United States, I am continually attentive to the ways trends in the nation interact with those in other parts of the world.
-I situate my work within the literature of twentieth century U.S. history, violence, the Cold War, U.S. political history, U.S. cultural history, recent race relations in America, and post-1945 history.
-Ultimately, my scholarship answers questions about how and why changes in the political and cultural realms occurred in the recent past and how those realms connect to one another.
+I broadly identify myself as a scholar of twentieth century U.S. political history with a more specific focus on post-WWII America.
+My current and future research interests center on the relationship between government policies, politics, race, and American culture.
+I am particularly interested in the ways in which politicians attempt to shape and respond to cultural trends and how cultural trends shape law and policy.
+These interests lead me to investigate questions of nationalism, law- and policymaking, public opinion, social movements, race, and political culture.

 In the Crucible of Violence: The Remaking of American Political Culture in the 1960s and 1970s